 I like to keep my alphonso mango pulp in the fridge before I plan on making lassi.
 That way the lassi is cold when it's blended with the chilled yogurt and milk as well, no ice necessary.

-You can also keep the serving glasses in the fridge or even chill the lassi in the fridge before serving it.
+You can also keep the serving glasses in the fridge or even chill the lassi in the fridge for half an hour before serving it.
 I find that ice cubes dilute the lassi too much when it's supposed to be rich, thick, and luscious.

-Serve it with this Peanut Chaat appetizer and Veggie Paneer Masala Cheesesteaks.
-Or it goes well with spicy foods like Butter Chicken and Chicken 65.
+Serve it with this Peanut Chaat and Chicken Samosas for appetizers.
+Continue to enjoy it's soothing powers with spicy foods like Butter Chicken over Basmati Rice and Chicken 65 wrapped in naan with cilantro chutney.

 Frequently Asked Questions